Health

 The arguments that arise from the advent of an artificial womb in conjunction with case law flows from the notion of what a “viable” fetus would be after extra-uterine systems become more mainstream and sophisticated.
 If these machines develop to a point in which they can take a fetus the moment after conception and develop it for its entire gestation period, will abortion procedures become completely outlawed?
 Will “viability” remain the measure by which a fetus is distinguished from a human, or will a new metric be invented to replace “viability?”
 Additionally, will this be a problem that the courts will have to answer?
 The legislature?
 Or a combination of both?
 The invention of artificial wombs seems to be a periphery legal issue that will not have to be answered for some time yet.
 However, there are many questions that need to be answered as technology improves and develops, and the abortion debate will not be a topic that will remain untouched as humanity moves into the future.

-A Different Kind of Egg For Easter: Scientific Proof of Fetal Pain and the Legal Right to Choose Abortion
+A Different Kind of Egg for Easter: Scientific Proof of Fetal Pain and the Legal Right to Choose Abortion

 Angela Fralish, MJLST Invited Blogger